 HAND MADE IN

-A massive thanks to all our family and freinds who have supported, given advice and helped us in this venture.
+A massive thanks to all our family and friends who have supported, given advice and helped us in this venture.
 We love you all very much.

-To Grandad who's hands, skill and passion are guiding us always.
+To Grandad whose hands, skill and passion are guiding us always.

 Thanks to the Masters in this art;